 The Society of Philosophers in America (SOPHIA) is a non-profit organization with two primary aims.
 The first is to promote education in the philosophical ideas, practices and traditions of America and of other world cultures.
 The second is to sponsor conferences, debates, and symposia and otherwise to provide a forum for the exchange of philosophical ideas among scholars of America and other countries and cultures, all for the purpose of educating philosophers and teachers of philosophy from diverse cultural and philosophical traditions and furthering international philosophical communication.

-In December of 2011, SOPHIA voted to update its charter and to pursue support from a a number of foundations.
-Both of these changes offer promise for SOPHIA's growth.
-We also added a new Trustee, Dr. Bertha Manninen of Arizona State University.
+Some exciting changes are coming for SOPHIA.
 If you are interested in learning more about SOPHIA than is listed on this Web site, contact Executive Director Dr. Eric Thomas Weber of the University of Mississippi.

-We have organized a panel for the December 2012 meeting of the Eastern Division of the American Philosophical Association, which will be held in Atlanta, GA:
+We organized a panel for the December 2012 meeting of the Eastern Division of the American Philosophical Association, which was held in Atlanta, GA:

 FRIDAY EVENING, DECEMBER 28th